search ]

 HTTP Error when uploading files to wordpress media library

 The “HTTP error” is a generic error message that can have multiple causes, including temporary server issues, plugin conflicts, or image processing errors.
-Below are some additional common reasons for this error:
+Below are some common reasons for this error:

 • Problematic file name: If your image file name contains special characters (e.g., #, %, &, @), it may cause an upload error.
 Rename the file to a simpler format, such as image1.jpg.